Bhanwar Lal Sharma

 Bhanwar Lal Sharma (17 April 1945 – 9 October 2022) was an Indian politician.
 He was a 7th term Member of Legislative Assembly (MLA) from Sardarshahar, Churu, Rajasthan.
 He emerged as a national figure in the Brahmin Samaj as he was President of All India Brahmin Federation since 2011.
 He was a Cabinet Minister of Indira Gandhi Neher Pariyojana in Rajasthan Government.

 Early life

 Bhanwar Lal Sharma, was born on 17 April 1945 at Sardarshahar, and he was the eldest son of Sewak Ram Sharma.
 He grew up in poverty and left school in the 10th grade.
 He was later adopted by Maanak Ram Sharma, a family member who at that time, was a sales officer (also known as Jagaati Thanedar).
-Maanak Ram Sharma gave a major contribution to Pt.
-Bhanwar Lal Sharma's first Panchayat election campaign.
-He is a strict vegetarian.

-Sharma was married to Mrs. Manohari Devi who belongs to the tehsil of Nohar.
+Sharma was married to Mrs. Manohari Devi d/० let purna ram sindoliya who belongs to the villege Bhukarka tehsil Nohar.
 He had two sons, Anil Kumar Sharma and Keshari Chand Sharma and two daughters, Tara Sharma and Indra Sharma.

-Social

-Sharma was also the President of Rajasthan Brahmin Maha Sabha between 1994 and 2000 and from 2002.
-Rajasthan Brahmin MahaSabha is a social organisation of 75 lakhs of Rajasthani Brahmins.
-After becoming the president of Rajasthan Brahmin Mahasabha, he purchased a piece of land from the Rajasthan government and built a Boys Hostel for the students coming from various districts of Rajasthan for their higher education and a guesthouse for the members of Brahmin Samaj.